patcoll/ember-concerns/README.md

   * In this case the name of the variable can be used to look up the view model.
   * In this case the `model` passed in is assumed to be `this`.
   */
-dateControlNavigation: concern()
+projectActions: concern()

 /**
   * Explicitly supply path to view model.
   * In this case the `model` passed in is assumed to be `this`.
   */
-navigation: concern('date-control-navigation')
+actions: concern('project/actions')

 /**
   * If a variable name passed in, that variable is used as the model.
   * In this case the `model` passed in is explicitly set to be `anyVariable`.
   */
-navigation: concern('date-control-navigation', {
+actions: concern('project/actions', {
   model: 'anyVariable'
 })

 /**
   * Can also explicitly set properties that the behind-the-scenes computed property depends on:
   */
-navigation: concern('date-control-navigation', {
+actions: concern('project/actions', {
   dependsOn: ['anyVariable.prop1', 'anyVariable.prop2.{subPropA,subPropB}'],
   model: 'anyVariable'
 })